ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 Hints:
-- It was working, but I changed precisely 3 things (a total of 1 character removed, 1 character added, and 2 characters changed).
+- It was working, but I changed precisely 3 things (a total of 1 character removed, 1 character added, and 2 characters replaced).
 - Start with the topmost error message, and *read it carefully*!
 Sometimes many of the error messages are because of only one error.
-- Notice what line number it says the error is on, and look near there for anything that looks wrong.
+- Notice what line number it says the error is on, and look near there for anything that seems wrong.
+Try not to guess, if you can help it: think carefully first, and try to remember what you've seen thus far in working programs.
 - One of the errors might be masking another.
-If you fix something that you know was wrong, and that makes it generate *more* error messages, that's okay.
+If you fix something that you know was wrong, and that makes the compiler generate *more* error messages, that's okay.

 ### Challenge

-Note that the following program prompt may be the same as the lab on Titanium.
+The following program prompt may be the same as the lab on Titanium.
+That's
-If so, skip to the numbered list at the end of this section.
+okay: the part that's supposed to be a challenge is the numbered list at the end.

 Combining the things we've learned thus far, write a program that:
 - Asks the user for an integer